Kappa-Dev/KappaTools/README.md

 ## User manual

-A pdf of the reference manual is available [here](https://github.com/Kappa-Dev/KaSim/releases);
+The reference manual is available online in [pdf](https://github.com/Kappa-Dev/KaSim/releases) and [html](http://kappa-dev.github.io/docs/KaSim-manual-master/KaSim_manual.htm);

 The latex sources are available in the man/ directory.
-To compile the manuel, in addition of a descent LaTeX distribution you need [graphviz](http://www.graphviz.org/) to generate images (make sure that dot is in the PATH of your OS).
+To compile the manuel, in addition of a descent LaTeX distribution you need [gnuplot](http://www.gnuplot.info/) and [graphviz](http://www.graphviz.org/) to generate images (make sure that dot is in the PATH of your OS).
 To generate the pdf of the manuel type

 `make doc`